jisazaTappsi/shatter/README.md

 How does Boolean Solver works?
 ------------------------------
 Takes a function and a truth_table which is processed using the [Quine-McCluskey Algorithm](https://en.wikipedia.org/wiki/Quine%E2%80%93McCluskey_algorithm).
 Then finds a optimal boolean expression.
-This expression is inserted in the method definition with the decorator `@boolean_solver()`.
+This expression is inserted in the method definition with the decorator `@solve()`.

 Arguments of `cond.solve(test, function)`
 -------------------------------------------------------------------